Contraception (rongoā ārai hapūtanga), or birth control, is a term for the various methods used to prevent pregnancy.

 Which contraception method is the best for me?

-The ideal birth control method for you depends on factors such as:
+The ideal contraception method for you depends on factors such as:

 whether you take medicines that may interact with the method